 A universal attractant for thrips is vanilla.
 Work done more than 30 years ago by Dr. Ramakers in Holland showed that by adding vanilla to your yellow (or blue) sticky cards, you can attract up to 10 times the number of Thrips.

-If Thrips occur, release 500 Amblyseius cucumeris per square meter to the affected site.
+If Thrips occur when pressure increases, release 500 Neosieulus cucumeris per square meter to the affected site.
 The trapping plant should also have vanilla or other flavors applied to it.
 We have found that almond extract and peppermint are also effective.

 As thrips are very poor flyers, they tend to enter your greenhouse through the doorways.
 Placing attractive marigolds or white pans filled with soapy, vanilla-flavoured water just inside the doors can attract the thrips instead of allowing them to move into the crop.